-- Load time: KDCMON is implicitly loaded with the first call. - Installation user ID: DEFAULT-USERID - Load module library: SYSLNK.KDCMON.nnn on S servers and SU /390 SKMLNK.KDCMON.nnn on SQ servers and SU x86 - REP file: SYSREP.KDCMON2.nnn
+- Load time: KDCMON is implicitly loaded with the first call. - Installation user ID: DEFAULT-USERID - Load module library: SYSLNK.KDCMON.nnn on S servers and SU /390 of the SE server SKMLNK.KDCMON.nnn on SQ servers and SU x86 of the SE server - REP file: SYSREP.KDCMON2.nnn

-The system administrator can change the default values for the load library and for the REP file using the command CHANGE-SUBSYSTEM.
+The system administrator can change the default values for the load library and for the REP file using the command MODIFY-SUBSYSTEM-PARAMETER.
 If the default values in the SSD object are not changed, the delivery components must be installed under the ID TSOS.